- Books, Literature, and Writing»

 "Even if I refrained from talking to her, she would have found her confidence again and continued anyway," Jing replied.
 "And if I had just flat out forbid her from searching for the truth, using my authority as a temporary master of this temple and monastery, she would have just gone behind my back and disobey me.
 Despite her quiet nature, I suspect there is a nature that is much like our own to take action.
 A nature that others had tried to take advantage of in the past.
 I would rather she not struggle in ways similar to how we did.
 But all we can really do at this point is to look out for her, and act when the time is right."

-"Yes, I know what garden your mother likes to walk around all the time," said the tiger man, eyes still wide after Xiao Mei suddenly burst in through the doors.
+"Yes, I know what garden your mother liked to walk around in all the time," said the tiger man, eyes still wide after Xiao Mei suddenly burst in through the doors.
 She had pushed them with such force that they swung all the way against the wall with collective loud slams.
 It startled everyone in the room and started a small panic, but that quickly ended when they figured that it was only an excitable girl who was stronger than average.
 Yeah, only.

 "Can you tell me where it is?"
 Xiao Mei asked.